 Understanding Olive Oil

-Olive oil is derived from the fruit of the olive tree.
-It is packed with monounsaturated fats, which are heart-healthy.
-Extra virgin olive oil, the highest quality, is made from the first pressing of olives and boasts high levels of antioxidants, vitamins, and healthy fatty acids.
-Its flavor can range from mild to robust, making it versatile for various dishes.
+It comes from the fruit of the species olea europaea, olive tree.
+It is rich in monounsaturated fats, which are good for heart health.
+Extra virgin olive oil, the highest grade there is, is produced from the first pressing of olives and contains high amounts of antioxidants, vitamins and healthy fatty acids.
+Its taste may be neutral to strong, so it fits in many dishes.

 The Benefits of Olive Oil